Martha L. Cuomo

 Collaborating with playwrights, directors, and dramaturgs under the direction of Anne Bogart, Martha deepened her interest in creating original works.
 She also worked with an ensemble developing different facets of Joan of Arc in Joan: Voices in the Fire, a devised piece directed by Kristin Linklater.

 Martha received her MFA in Acting from Columbia University, where she directed and acted in studies of classical works (Shakespeare, Chekhov, and American playwrights) under the guidance of her mentor, Andrei Serban.
 Martha also studied voice, text, and Shakespeare extensively with Kristin Linklater and Andrea Haring.
-The physiological, emotional, and psycho-physical fundamentals of the Linklater voice work are an important influence on Lena's acting and teaching.
+The physiological, emotional, and psycho-physical fundamentals of the Linklater voice work are an important influence on Martha's acting and teaching.

 Developing her longstanding interest in classical theater, Martha majored in Shakespeare and Ancient Greek as a BA student at the University of Chicago.